Easy Keto Coconut Macaroons Recipe For The Holidays

 These coconut macaroons aren’t too different from the regular sweetened version apart from I used the entire egg and not just egg whites.

 I also substituted the sugar for Jordan’s Skinny Winter White Chocolate Syrup but you can use any keto sugar substitute.

 - SweetLeaf Sweet Drops SteviaClear, 60ml

 We buy our skinny syrups at Marshall’s or Winners for $5.99 a bottle.

 They do have sucralose in them so if you’re not a fan you can opt for something different like Monkfruit or Erythritol.

 Another option if you don’t have the syrup is using 6-7 drops of liquid sugar substitute or packets of sweetener in its place.

-What we love about these keto coconut macaroons are that they are holiday friendly so we bake them in advance for Christmas and New Years.
+What we love about these keto coconut macaroons is that they are holiday friendly so we bake them in advance for Christmas and New Years’.